 The International Peace Garden is a park adjacent to the International Peace Garden Border Crossing between the United States and Canada on the boundary of North Dakota and Manitoba.
 This northern Great Plains state calls itself the Peace Garden State in its honor.
 The capital is in Bismarck, and the state's abbreviation is ND.

 Oklahoma is proud to call itself the Sooner State, and its sports teams at the University of Oklahoma use the same name.
 Its "Boomer Sooner" fight song is famous in the BIg 10.
 Sooners was a name given to early participants in the Oklahoma Land Rush of 1889, and it still resonates in this Southern Plains state.
-It is abbreviated as OK.
+Its capital city is Oklahoma City and the state is abbreviated as OK.

 Pennsylvania is called the Keystone State.
 A keystone is the part of an arch that all other pieces depend on, and this nickname is an allusion to the importance of Pennsylvania as the birthplace of the United States in the Continental Congress in Philadelphia.
 The capital is Harrisburg, and the abbreviation is PA.